-We'll continue to fund your benefits coverage while you're on leave with pay, but you'll continue to be responsible for the employee portions of any benefits that are employee paid (such as Employee Basic Life Insurance coverage above the employer paid portion; Optional Life Insurance coverage).
+We will continue to fund your benefits coverage while you're on leave with pay, but you will continue to be responsible for the employee portions of any benefits that are employee paid (such as Employee Basic Life Insurance coverage above the employer paid portion; Optional Life Insurance coverage).

 We will continue to fund your benefits costs based on your reduced pay.
 If you wish to maintain full coverage for long term disability, you may choose to top-up your coverage to 100%.

 If you've chosen to top up your coverage, full payment or monthly postdated cheques must be received within 30 days of the beginning of your leave in order to allow for processing time.
-If payment isn't received within 30 days of the start of your leave, your benefits will continue to be funded based on your reduced pay, but won't be topped up to 100%.
+If payment is not received within 30 days of the start of your leave, your benefits will continue to be funded based on your reduced pay, but will not be topped up to 100%.

 Continuation of benefits coverage while on an unpaid leave of absence greater than 30 calendar days varies, depending on the type of leave that you're taking.

 If the leave is included in Part 6 of the Employment Standards Act, benefits will be maintained with the exception of any employee paid Optional Life Insurance coverage that you had in place prior to the leave.

 You can elect to maintain your Optional Life Insurance coverage by:

 - Completing the Option to Continue Employee Benefits While on Employment Standards Act Leave of Absence Without Pay form (PDF, 441KB)